smohiuddin/muslim.finance/README.md

 - [A Continuous Charity](http://acceducate.org){:target="_blank"}

 ### More questions or need advice?
 Please email [me](mailto:info@muslim.finance).
 Note: I am not a financial advisor.
 Seek professional consultation as needed.
+Email me to organize a personal finance session in your local community or your group of friends.

 ---